liuyf020419/SCUBA-D/README.md

 bash ./install/postInstall.sh
 ```

-Optimal, the [SCUBA](https://github.com/USTCwangsheng/pySCUBA) software can be downloaded and installed from https://github.com/USTCwangsheng/pySCUBA if you wish to utilize it for generating an initial structure(sketch) as input for SCUBA-D.
+Optimal, the SCUBA software can be downloaded and installed from this zenoda repository or https://github.com/USTCwangsheng/pySCUBA if you wish to utilize it for generating an initial structure(sketch) as input for SCUBA-D.

 ## Quick start

-First, you need to download the weights file from https://biocomp.ustc.edu.cn/servers/downloads/checkpoint_clean.pt and save it under the `/savedir/priorDDPM_full_ESM_GAN/checkpoint/` path.
+First, you need to check whether the weights file `checkpoint_clean.pt` is in the `/savedir/priorDDPM_full_ESM_GAN/checkpoint/` path, if not, you need to download the weights file from https://biocomp.ustc.edu.cn/servers/downloads/checkpoint_clean.pt and save it under the `/savedir/priorDDPM_full_ESM_GAN/checkpoint/` path.

 Input for `run.sh` is a text file that contains controls for each design.
 The following options are suggested to be manually changed according to your needs: